Talkala logo

 What happens with failed, short, or interrupted calls

-If a call never really became a normal conversation (it dropped, barely connected, or had terrible quality), the final billing outcome depends on what Twilio's callback reports about the call lifecycle and duration.
+If a call dropped, barely connected, or had poor quality, the billing result depends on the calling network's final call status and duration.

-Talkala doesn't currently offer a blanket self-serve refund or automatic quality guarantee for every failed, short, or poor-quality call.
-If a charge doesn't match what you expected, reach out to support with the timing and destination details.
+Talkala does not offer self-serve refunds or an automatic quality guarantee for every failed, short, or poor-quality call.
+If a charge does not match what you expected, contact support with the timing and destination details.
+Where the records confirm a service issue or incorrect charge, Talkala may return the affected credit or add make-up credit.

-• Final settlement uses Twilio-reported duration, not your browser's timer.
+• The final charge uses the calling network's reported duration, not your browser's timer.

 • If the charge doesn't match what you expected, contact support with timing and destination details.